-Direct Stafford Loan Limit – $2750 per semester, up to two semesters, must adhere to the $31,000 lifetime loan aggregate.
-These students do not receive the additional $2000 in Unsubsidized Stafford Loans that a junior/senior level student receives.
+- Federal Direct Loan Limit – $2,750 per semester, up to two semesters, must adhere to the $31,000 lifetime loan aggregate.
+These students do not receive the additional $2000 in Federal Direct Unsubsidized Loans that a junior/senior level student receives.

-Unsubsidized Stafford Loan Limit – $3500 per semester, up to two semesters, only if considered an independent student for criteria excluding being a graduate student.
+- Federal Direct Unsubsidized Loan Limit – $3,500 per semester, up to two semesters, only if considered an independent student for criteria excluding being a graduate student.
 If an independent student, they must adhere to the $57,500 lifetime loan aggregate.

 Adjustments to enrollment status made after the 10th day of class will not cause an adjustment in the cost of attendance.